seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 > *evam pi taṇhānusaye anūhate* \
 > *nibbattati dukkham idaṁ punappunaṁ*.[^fn127]
 >
-> "Just as a tree, so long as its root is unharmed and firm, \
+> Just as a tree, so long as its root is unharmed and firm, \
 > Though once cut down, will none the less grow up again, \
 > Even so, when craving's latency is not yet rooted out, \
-> This suffering gets reborn again and again."
+> This suffering gets reborn again and again.

 It is clear from this verse too that the latency to craving holds a very significant place in the context of the *saṁsāric* journey of a being.
 In the